Jared Moskowitz: Early political career

 Moskowitz began his political career as an intern for Vice President Al Gore and later worked as an assistant on Joe Lieberman's 2004 presidential campaign.
 In 2008, he was a Florida delegate pledged to Barack Obama at the Democratic National Convention.

-While attending law school, Moskowitz was elected to the Parkland City Commission in 2006 and reelected in 2010.
-As a city commissioner, he supported efforts to make the city more eco-friendly by providing subsidies to households that purchased low-flow toilets and showerheads, energy-efficient air conditioners, and hybrid cars.
+While attending law school, Moskowitz was elected to the Parkland City Commission for District 2 in 2006, and was reelected in 2010.
+In March 2006, he defeated incumbent Debby Beck.
+As a city commissioner, Moskowitz supported efforts to make the city more eco-friendly by providing subsidies to households that purchased low-flow toilets and showerheads, energy-efficient air conditioners, and hybrid cars.
 He resigned in 2012 to run for the state legislature.
+He was succeeded on the city commission by Christine Hunschofsky.

 After law school, Moskowitz worked as the director of government relations and general counsel for AshBritt Environmental, a disaster recovery and environmental services company.

 Florida House of Representatives

 Following the 2012 redistricting, Moskowitz ran for the newly drawn 97th house district, which consisted of northern Broward County.
 He won the Democratic primary unopposed and advanced to the general election, where he faced Republican nominee James Gleason, a business owner who had been an unsuccessful candidate for mayor of Coral Springs.
 The Sun-Sentinel praised both candidates as "good choices for an open seat" but endorsed Moskowitz, declaring that his "good grasp of statewide and local issues" made him the better candidate.
 He defeated Gleason with 69% of the vote.

 During his first term in the legislature, Moskowitz sponsored a memorial for Robert Levinson, who has been held as a hostage in Iran since 2007, calling on "Congress, the Obama administration and the Secretary of State's office to work to get Levinson home."
 Moskowitz's proposed memorial passed both houses of the legislature and was signed by Governor Rick Scott.

 In 2014 and 2016, Moskowitz was reelected to the legislature without opposition.

 In 2018, after the shooting at Marjory Stoneman Douglas High School, Moskowitz helped draft the bipartisan Marjory Stoneman Douglas High School Safety Act, a bill to tighten gun control, school security, and school safety.